lenchevskii/carousel-scandiweb/README.md

   npm run build
   ```

-Because of using a bundler, the deploy environment has to have only JS engine and two packages to run the project.
+Because of using a bundler, the client deploy environment has to have only JS engine to run the project.

-The build's stored at the `/bundle` directory.
+The client build's stored at the `/bundle` directory.

-Simple application deploy was implement through the **GitHub Pages**.
+Simple client deploy was implement through the **GitHub Pages**.

 ---